PriyaranjanKS/FusionDevBlogs/_posts/2024-07-02-Copilot-Website-Orchestration.md

 4. In the Canvas, we can in real-time see which node is being executed currently, which helps in debugging the Copilot flow.
 ![Test Topic]({{ site.baseurl }}/images/01_CopilotUsingWebsites/17.png)

-Now let's continue the conversation by:
+Next Steps :
-1. I have provided my response to the question, which is **I am starting corn farming, help me with the ideal soil and climate conditions required**.
+5. Provide the response to the question, e.g., **I am starting corn farming, help me with the ideal soil and climate conditions required**.
-2. The Copilot will now invoke the **Generative Answers** node and use the user query along with the data fetched from the website, which we had mentioned earlier, and provide us with a detailed contextual answer related to the favorable conditions for Corn Farming.
+6. The Copilot will now invoke the **Generative Answers** node and use the user query along with the data fetched from the website, which we had mentioned earlier, and provide us with a detailed contextual answer related to the favorable conditions for Corn Farming.
 It also gives us citations from that website for detailed viewing.
-3. Finally, we can see in the canvas that the Generative Answers node has successfully completed running.
+7. The canvas will show that the Generative Answers node has successfully completed running.
 ![Generative Answer Completed]({{ site.baseurl }}/images/01_CopilotUsingWebsites/18.png)

-If we want to view the citations in detail, we can click on one of the links, and it will take us to the USDA (United States Department of Agriculture) site.
+To view the citations in detail, click on one of the links to be taken to the USDA (United States Department of Agriculture) site.
 ![Citations]({{ site.baseurl }}/images/01_CopilotUsingWebsites/19.png)

-With this, we come to the end of our first topic creation.
+This concludes the creation of the first topic.

 ## Generative Conversation Routing (Dynamic Chaining)
-Before we move on to the creation of subsequent topics, let's enable Generative Conversation routing (previously known as Dynamic Chaining) to ensure that based on your query, the appropriate topic will be auto-selected, and the conversation flow will be routed dynamically to those topics.
+Before creating subsequent topics, let’s enable Generative Conversation routing (previously known as Dynamic Chaining) to ensure the appropriate topic is auto-selected based on the query, and the conversation flow is routed dynamically.

 Before we make this change, if we go to the Topics section, we can see that the Trigger is Phrases that we defined at the beginning of the topic.
 ![Initial Trigger]({{ site.baseurl }}/images/01_CopilotUsingWebsites/20.png)